JoelBird/joelbird.github.io/index.md

 *When creating these channels, please ensure spelling is the same as demonstrated above, this is necessary for our bot*

+---

 ## Creating Tasks:

 - The first message in a tasks-channel will define all the tasks that you are inviting members to complete.
-- You must create a distributor role within your server, call it: (name of server)Distributor | no spaces, server name spelt as spelt on server, distributor with capitalised "D"
+- You must create a distributor role within your server, call it: (name of server)Distributor - no spaces, server name spelt as spelt on server, distributor with capitalised "D"\
 ![9](/assets/9.PNG)
 - For a member to create and update tasks they must have the distributor role of that server.\
-4. Create tasks with the following format inserted as a message in your discord server:
+- Create tasks with the following format inserted as a message in your discord server:

 ```
 Create Tasks(insert tasks)